South America – Chile, May 2017

 Enrique Bardiza.
 Physiology of Exercise, Vol 1.
 Sesshin Institute, 1989

 The above quotes correspond to various excerpts of what for years has been one of the most unique features of our organization.
-The elaboration of writings, memoirs and volumes about different topics has been a trend that has evolved since 1987 to the present.
+The elaboration of writings, memoirs and volumes about different topics has been a trend that has evolved since 1987 to this days.
 From this, the following can be extracted:

 - Unique Institutional Seal.
-That gives a powerful added value that allows generating objectives for the integral formation of the student of Seishinkan.
+That gives a powerful added value that allows generating objectives for the integral education of the Seishinkan Student.
 Stimulates the ability to transfer various knowledge, making them permeable to the practice of Karate-Do.

 - Recovery of Educational value, revaluing what karate Masters envisioned decades ago.